Evidence for Nonlinear Gluon Effects in QCD and their $A$ Dependence at STAR

-In the upper (bottom) panel of Fig.~\ref{fig:sum_pppAu}, the relative area (width) of back-to-back di-$\pi^0$ correlations in $p+$Au with respect to $p$+$p$ collisions is shown as a function of $p^{\mathrm{asso}}_T$ for the lowest and highest E.A.s.
-The area and width in $p$+$p$ collisions are obtained without E.A. selection.
-The systematic uncertainties of area and width are estimated from nonuniform detector efficiency for each collision system as a function of $\phi$.
-A data driven Monte Carlo method was performed bin by bin in $p_{T}$ to determine the systematic uncertainties of the area and width.
+In Fig.~\ref{fig:sum_pppA}, the area, width, and pedestal ratios of back-to-back di-$\pi^0$ correlations in $p+$Al and $p+$Au relative to $p$+$p$ collisions are shown as a function of $p^{\mathrm{asso}}_T$.
+The systematic uncertainties of the area, width, and pedestal are estimated from nonuniform detector efficiency for each collision system as a function of $\phi$.
+A data driven Monte Carlo method was performed bin by bin in $p_{T}$ to determine the systematic uncertainties of the area, width, and the pedestal.
 An input correlation, without detector effects, was sampled by two Gaussians at the near-/away-side peaks and a constant for pedestal.
 A correlation with detector effects included was obtained by weighting the $\phi$ distributions with the data and then a mixed-event correction was applied to the correlation.
 The difference between the input and the corrected correlations defines the estimated systematic uncertainties, which serves as a closure test.
-The systematic uncertainty depends on $p_{T}$ and rarely depends on E.A.
+The systematic uncertainty depends on $p_{T}$ and rarely depends on collision system.
 The systematic uncertainties of the relative area obtained at $p^{\mathrm{asso}}_T$ = 1$-$1.5 GeV/$c$, 1.5$-$2 GeV/$c$, and 2$-$2.5 GeV/$c$ are around 5\%, 15\%, and 22\%, respectively, for $p^{\mathrm{trig}}_T$ = 2.5$-$3 GeV/$c$.
 The corresponding systematic uncertainties of the relative width are 0.1\%, 5\%, and 16\%.
+The corresponding systematic uncertainties of the relative pedestal are 4\%, 12\%, and 23\%.